andresvia/openconnect-non-interactive/README.md

 ```

-3. Let's create a symlink to determine the VPN to connect, and create the password key and the encrypted password file.
-Tip: copy paste the commands given in your output, then run the symlink to the wrapper.
+### Create a symlink to determine the VPN to connect, and create the password key and the encrypted password file.
+Tip: copy paste the commands given in your output, then run the symlink to the wrapper ###

 ```
 ln -s start_vpn.sh vpn.example.com.sh